 Christian is a manager, activist, author, lecturer, and curator.
 Before he fully joined Google in May 2018 he helped to set up the Digital News Innovation Fund stimulating innovation and demonstrating new thinking in the European digital news ecosystem.
 In 2017, he finished his doctoral thesis at the Centre for Digital Cultures affiliated to Leuphana University.
 The entirety of the thesis creation process was designed to be as transparent and open as possible.
 Christian’s aim is to shape the digital civil society and open up knowledge.
 He is blogging at postdigital.me.

 Manage business development and news partnerships in collaboration with a team of Strategic Partner Managers across Central and Eastern Europe.
 Led our efforts arround Extended News Previews and supported the implementation of it's complex strategy in Central and Eastern Europe.

 Managing a team of Strategic Partner Managers in Central Europe - responsible for launching news products and steering relationships with partners, work closely with Google Product, Engineering, Legal and Sales teams on new product initiatives.
-Led the first launch globally of Google News Showcase in Germany and supported the implementation of it's complex strategy.
+Led the first Google News Showcase launch globally.

 Managing Google's line of news products and services in Germany, Austria Switzerland and the Noridcs.
 Building long-lasting relationships with partners, work closely with Google Product, Engineering, Legal and Sales teams on new product initiatives.
 Leading the launch of Subscribe with Google in Europe as Google Product Champion and ensuring EMEA to be the Region with highest product implementation rate globally by 2019.